KamrynJ21/Computer-Science-Class/Journal.md

 # October 19th

 I finished lesson 4.1 a learned the basic on booleans and how they can basically be used to one command or skip a command if it's false.
 It's a pretty cool concept.

+# October 23rd

+Today I finished lesson 4.2 and learned how booleans and if else statements go hand in hand and are important.
+I learned that if the boolean statement is true it'll print the if statement and if it was false it'll print the else statement I feel like I'm going to soon learn how to use user input to correlate but that's all I did today.